TanStack/router/docs/framework/react/guide/file-based-routing.md

 })
 ```

+Or, you can clone our [Quickstart Vite example](https://github.com/TanStack/router/tree/main/examples/react/quickstart-file-based) and get started.

 > ⚠️ If you are using the older `@tanstack/router-vite-plugin` package, you can still continue to use it, as it will be aliased to the `@tanstack/router-plugin/vite` package.
 However, we would recommend using the `@tanstack/router-plugin` package directly.

 ### Configuration with Rspack/Rsbuild